brenolf/bhaskara/README.md

 ### locale

-Type: `json`
+Type: `json` or `string`
+Default: `'en'`

-`locale` should be a json object with the main translations for the language.
-For instance, `"twenty": 20`.
+`locale` should be either a json object with the main translations for the language, for instance, `"twenty": 20`; or a string, representing a built-in language.

 ### mapper